Generic Name: epirubicin (Intravenous route)

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of epirubicin injection in the elderly.
-However, elderly patients are more likely to have unwanted side effects, which may require caution in patients receiving epirubicin injection.
+However, elderly patients are more likely to have unwanted side effects, which may require caution and an adjustment in the dose for patients receiving epirubicin injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with medicines